shanhuang-dynamo/leetcode-solutions/004-median-of-two-sorted-arrays.md

 }
 ```

 It's just the mutation of binary search.
-The most tricky part is the calculation of the indices/rank are very easily to cause add-one/lack-one fault.
+The most tricky part is the calculation of the indices/rank which tended to cause add-one/lack-one fault.
 Remember `rank = index + 1`.

 corner cases:
 - nums1 is empty but nums2 is not: cause we use nums1 as the search base of nums2, in this case swap nums1 and nums2.